informalsystems/quint/doc/adr004-effect-system.md

-# ADR004: An Effect System for TNT
+# ADR004: An Effect System for Quint

 | Revision | Date       | Author           |
 | :------- | :--------- | :--------------- |